 All hail the new round of royals!
 The Crown season 5 is bequeathing the titles and tiaras once again to a new cast.
-The Netflix drama just released the first photos of Elizabeth Debicki as Princess Diana and Dominic West as Prince Charles.
-They follow a recent image of Imelda Staunton as Queen Elizabeth II.
+The Netflix drama just released the first photos of Elizabeth Debicki as Princess Diana and Dominic West as Prince Charles — though newly-leaked set photos show off more of the former, who has an uncanny resemblance.
+Netflix follow a recent image of Imelda Staunton as Queen Elizabeth II.

 The Crown is returning for two more seasons with entirely new actors in the roles.
 In addition to the three actors, the season 5 cast includes Jonathan Pryce as the recently deceased Prince Philip.